cheapjack/DigitalMigrations/docs/Data_As_Art_Material.md

 Talk yourself through it in plain language: "Make a function called main which is what always gets run first, and get the function to `return` IE 'give you back' a cube size 10 mm with the centre at your starting coordinate, and then translate the starting coordinate to a different position in space x = -20, y=-10 and z=12"

-Keep playing and then have a look at the examples in the left pull out.
+Keep playing and then have a play with the examples in the left pull out tab.

+If you like you can try the following

  * You can export `.stl` files for 3d printing right from the browser window.
 Look at this [example](https://github.com/cheapjack/DigitalMigrations/blob/master/models/cube.stl) and [this one.](https://github.com/cheapjack/DigitalMigrations/blob/master/models/Migrations.stl) They are both generated from this web page.
+Many computers have built in previews of `.stl` files, but if yours doesnt try this [online STL viewer](https://www.viewstl.com/)

  * You could take screen grabs and drop into the snorpey glitching sites we used at the beginning.

- * You can also export 2D shapes with OpenSCAD as `.svg` files for laser cutting of CNC milling or further image play or processing.
+ * You can also export 2D shapes with OpenSCAD as `.svg` files for using in other software or for laser cutting or CNC milling.

-If you really like this there's a great way of learning how the code works through the [OpenSCAD Blocks](https://www.blockscad3d.com/editor/) project which adds a really good visual interface for learning the SCAD markup -  the code language that generates all the shapes.
+If you really like this there's a great way of learning how the code works through the [OpenSCAD Blocks](https://www.blockscad3d.com/editor/) project which adds a really good visual interface for learning the SCAD markup -  the code language that generates all the shapes by representing the code as lego-like blocks you can put together and then translate as code easily.

 Finally it's worth downloading the full OpenSCAD once you get experienced and reading the [OpenSCAD Documentation](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual) and refer to the handy [Cheatsheet](http://www.openscad.org/cheatsheet/) and some great [tutorials here](https://www.openscad.info/)